jiwon-seattle/VendorOrderTracker.Solution/README.md

 ## Known Bugs

-There are currently no known bugs in this program
+There are no known bugs this time

 ## Support and contact details

 Any feedbacks are appreciated!
-Please contact at our email: [Jiwon Han](mailto:jiwon1.han@gmail.com).
+Please contact at our email: [Jiwon Han](mailto:jiwon1.han@gmail.com)

 ### License